rapiddweller/rapiddweller-benerator-ce/doc/data_file_processing.md

 </setup>
 ```

-For CSV files without header, you need to specify a comma-separated list of column names in the 'columns' property.
+For CSV files without a header, you need to specify a comma-separated list of column names in the 'columns' property.

 ### Creating CSV files